webtorrent/webtorrent/docs/api.md

 Adds a peer to the torrent swarm.
 Normally, you don't need to call `torrent.addPeer()`.
 WebTorrent will automatically find peers using the tracker servers or DHT.
 This is just for manually adding a peer to the client.

+This method should not be called until the `infoHash` event has been emitted.

 Returns `true` if peer was added, `false` if peer was blocked by the loaded blocklist.